AppsFlyerSDK/Unity/README.md

        In case you would like to use multiple receivers see AppsFlyer android integration guide. http://support.appsflyer.com/entries/22801952-Android-SDK-Integration-Guide

-    2.5 Integrate Google Play Services.
+    2.5 To collect Google advertising ID: Integrate Google Play Services.
         Open the Android SDK manager, scroll down to the Extras folder and verify that you have downloaded the Google Play Services package.
 See http://developer.android.com/google/play-services/setup.html.
+Uncomment the following line in the AndroidManifest.xml file:

+        <meta-data android:name="com.google.android.gms.version"
+                   android:value="@integer/google_play_services_version" />

     2.6 Set your AppsFlyer's dev key by adding the following line at the end of the application section: